Powerlearnproject/se-day1-assignment-wanjiru192/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. it is the process where you guide generative AI solutions to generate desired outputs improved user experience:makes sure that the users gain relevant results inthe first prompt.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. a drawm picture of a young woman with long brown hair wearing a red jacket and blue jeans standing in a park on a sunny day with trees and flowers inthe background. clarity;specifies what is being asked for rather than being just a person. specific details;describing the womans appearance and the setting (park,trees,flowers)gives clear guidance onthe image to be created